rimutaka/posts/how-to-fix-web-annoyances-you-cant-do-without/readme.md

 You scroll through, but nothing appeals.
 You click on *Full stack* category and half of the results are a repeat of the *C#* search you just went through because they were listed in both categories.
 Frustrating, isn't it?

-The choice of options for us, end users is limited:
+The choice of options for us, end-users is limited:

 1. Use some other website
 2. Ask them to improve the search